Vladimir Alekseyev (general): Biography

-In May 2022, he was identified as the top military intelligence commander responsible for Ukraine by Tsargrad TV, after the Russian invasion of Ukraine, signaling a switch of responsibility for targeting Ukraine in intelligence operations away from the 5th Service of the FSB.
+In May 2022, he was identified as the top military intelligence commander responsible for Ukraine by Tsargrad TV, after the start of the Russo-Ukrainian war, signaling a switch of responsibility for targeting Ukraine in intelligence operations away from the 5th Service of the FSB.
 Alekseyev was among the Russian representatives in the negotiations for the July 2022 Black Sea Grain Initiative, and at the time Bellingcat investigator Christo Grozev identified him as supervising Russian private military companies.
-Sanctioned by Canada on 19 August 2022 for being complicit in the Russian regime's aggression against Ukraine.
+He was sanctioned by Canada on 19 August 2022 for being complicit in the Russian regime's aggression against Ukraine.

+According to Kommersant Alekseyev is believed to have been a founder of Wagner as well as other private military companies.
 When the Wagner Group rebellion began on 23 June 2023, Alekseyev appeared in a video in which he condemned the actions of the Wagner Group as a coup, a "stab in the back of the country and president.
 Only the president has the authority to appoint senior military leadership, and you are trying to encroach on his power."
 Hours later, Alekseyev and deputy minister of defense Yunus-bek Yevkurov negotiated with Wagner Group leader Yevgeny Prigozhin in Rostov-on-Don.
+In response to Prigozhin's demand to hand over Chief of the General Staff Valery Gerasimov and Defence Minister Sergei Shoigu, he told him, "You can have them".

+Attempted assassination

+Around 07:00 MSK, on 6 February 2026, Alekseyev was shot multiple times in a residential building near the Volokolamsk Highway (part of the Moscow Ring Road) in Moscow.
+He was immediately transported to a hospital, where reports indicated that his condition was critical.
+According to Oleg Tsaryov, Alekseyev remained in a coma following surgery.
+The next day TASS reported that Alekseyev had regained consciousness.

+Kommersant reported that two men were under suspicion for the attack.
+Oleg Tsaryov wrote on Telegram that two men had been detained in Dubai and were on their way to Moscow, according to The Insider, and Novaya Gazeta reported the same information on Telegram channels Mash and Shot.
+On 8 February 2026, it was reported that a suspect had been detained in the United Arab Emirates in connection with the attempted assassination, and extradited to Russia.